MrPicklePinosaur/pb/README.md

 ### d / delete
 Deletes an already published blog post, this does not delete your draft.

+### b / backup
+Simply copies all draft and published blog entries into the backup directory.

+### r / refresh (planned)
+Used when you change the template file and want to keep all blog entries consistent.
+It deletes all html files and republishes them all.

 # Configuration
 For more fine tuned configuration, navigate to the data\_dir directory that was created (by default it's blog/) and find the templates folder.
 These are the html snippets that get included in your index, rolling and rss files.